Sabrina Setlur: 2000s

 Setlur channeled much of her heavily media-discussed experiences into the production of her fourth studio album Sabs.
 Released in November 2003, the CD received a mixed reception from most professional music critics, with Laut calling it "a chavvy and antiquated [but] good rap album" and CDStarts declaring it a "insignificant [but] practiced comeback".
 Promoted by Setlur's engagement as a judge on the third installment of the German reality television series Popstars - Das Duell (which created both the male quartet Overground and the girl group Preluders), the album spawned four moderately successful singles, including "Liebe", a collaboration with Glashaus and labelmate Franziska.
 Setlur used to contend for the Eurovision Song Contest 2004 in Istanbul.
 Following several weeks of promotional appearances, Setlur entered the competition on 19 March 2004 with the album's second single, and although considered as a favourite by the media, Setlur failed to place within the top 5, eventually falling against singer Max Mutzke and his song "Can't Wait Until Tonight".

 In early 2005, she released a best-of compilation titled 10 Jahre Sabrina Setlur.
 It features all of her singles (by then fifteen) as well as the album tracks "Ich bin raus" (taken from S ist soweit) and "Ohne Worte" (from Aus der Sicht und mit den Worten von...) but did not include new material.
 The song "Mein Herz", originally released on Sabs, was used as single to promote the album.

 Returning from yet another musical hiatus, Setlur's fifth studio album Rot was released on 24 August 2007.

 Kraftwerk

-In May 2016, veteran band Kraftwerk lost in German court a 19-year copyright infringement legal suit against Setlur, for her use of a two-second sample from the song "Metal on Metal" on their 1977 album Trans-Europe Express in her 1997 song "Nur mir".
-Later in July 2019, Kraftwerk won the legal case in the European Court of Justice.
+In 1999, veteran band Kraftwerk filed a lawsuit against Sabrina Setlur's producers Moses Pelham and Martin Haas, for the use of a two-second sample from the song "Metal on Metal" on their 1977 album Trans-Europe Express in Setlur's 1997 song "Nur mir".

+In May 2016, Kraftwerk lost in German court.

+Though later in July 2019, Kraftwerk won the legal case in the European Court of Justice.

+After the case went back through German courts, a new German copyright exception for "pastiche" took effect in June 2021.
+When the litigation returned to the European Court of Justice, the EU judges clarified in April 2026 that the "pastiche" exception allows for unauthorized sampling even if the sample remains recognizable, as long as it engages in a recognizable artistic or creative dialogue with the original work.

+Because of this 2026 EU interpretation, Germany's Federal Court of Justice finalized the dismissal of Kraftwerk's remaining claims in September 2026.